 If you have never thought about a career in finance, you are in good company.
 Many of us had little to no experience in economics or finance before working here.
 We look for smart people from any background with a curious mind and a passion for technology and creative problem-solving.
 In other words, people like you!

-Students currently enrolled in university at any level, including incoming first-year students who self-identify with historically underrepresented minority groups are introduced to Jane Street in this fun and engaging two-day program.
+Students currently enrolled in university at any level, including incoming first-year students who self-identify with historically underrepresented minority ethnic/racial groups are introduced to Jane Street in this fun and engaging two-day program.

 First-year university students learn about our trading and technology models in this interactive two-day program.

-Undergraduate and graduate students who self-identify with historically underrepresented minority groups explore our trading, software development, and business development teams in this interactive three-day program.
+Undergraduate and graduate students who self-identify with historically underrepresented minority ethnic/racial groups explore our trading, software development, and business development teams in this interactive three-day program.

 Self-identifying women and gender expansive people learn how we use math and computer science to solve real-world problems in this interactive four-day program.

 Students and recent graduates join any office location to meet our teams and learn about quantitative trading, software engineering, quantitative research, or business development.

-Undergraduates from China-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day program in Hong Kong.
+University students from Asia Pacific-based universities will explore how math and probability concepts are used in quantitative trading in this interactive three-day program.

 First and second year university students explore how we use math and computer science to solve real-world problems in this educational four-day program.